paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

 (methodo_4_3_3)=
 ### Wear-out failures

 Wear-out failures result from time dependent physical processes due to calendar aging or driven by operational and/or environmental stresses.
-The root cause is a degradation process (modification of the design characteristics) at part level.
+The root cause is a {term}`degradation <Degradation>` process (modification of the design characteristics) at part level.

-Space system design aims at avoiding wear-out failures by ensuring that limited-lifetime items are “safe life” qualified, which means that these items are designed to withstand the design lifetime (with acceptable performances degradation) and qualified by tests, generally with a safety factor.
+Space system design aims at avoiding wear-out failures by ensuring that limited-lifetime items are “safe life” qualified, which means that these items are designed to withstand the design lifetime (with acceptable performances {term}`degradation <Degradation>`) and qualified by tests, generally with a safety factor.
 Therefore, no failure due to wear-out is expected before the end of the specified lifetime.
-Failures due to “early” degradation before this point are classified either as systematic in the case of a design or manufacturing error, or as random if an unknown residual part defect has accelerated the degradation process.
+Failures due to “early” {term}`degradation <Degradation>` before this point are classified either as systematic in the case of a design or manufacturing error, or as random if an unknown residual part defect has accelerated the {term}`degradation <Degradation>` process.

 In case of a lifetime extension beyond the specified design life, the safe life qualification is no longer valid and wear-out failures may need to be considered in the prediction.
-The same holds true for technologies or items that already show (moderate) degradation during the normal design life, such as e.g. in the case of various mechanical parts.
+The same holds true for technologies or items that already show (moderate) {term}`degradation <Degradation>` during the normal design life, such as e.g. in the case of various mechanical parts.
 Reliability models used for these items need to consider increasing failure rates due to the non-negligible impact of internal wear-out processes.

 The different stresses that may lead to wear-out failures are classified as follows: